albertma/crypto-memo/README.md

 # crypto-memo
-A crypto memo project for crypto in etherum.
+A crypto memo project for crypto in ethereum.